awslabs/amazon-s3-find-and-forget/docs/TROUBLESHOOTING.md

   Configuration] in the [User Guide].
 - Your data is compatible within the [solution limits]

-#FIXME#
+If you made any changes whilst verifying the prior points, you should attempt to run a new deletion job.

+To find further details of the cause of the failure you should inspect the deletion job log and inspect the event data for any **QueryFailed** events.

-Queries will may also fail if the total size of the queries being ran by Athena does not exceed the maximum Athena query string length outlined in [Athena Service Quotas].
-If queries are failing for this reason, you will need to reduce the number of matches being ran per deletion job.
+Athena queries may fail if the length of a query sent to Athena exceed the Athena query string length limit (see [Athena Service Quotas]).
+If queries are failing for this reason, you will need to reduce the number of matches queued when running a deletion job.

-If the problem persists, find the **QueryFailed** event(s) in the job history to find out more specific details of the error.
-If you need more information, extract the `QueryId` from the event data, find the query in the [Athena Query History] and use the [Athena Troubleshooting] guide to debug the issue further.
+To troubleshoot Athena queries further, find the `QueryId` from the event data and match this to the query in the [Athena Query History].
+You can use the [Athena Troubleshooting] guide for Athena troubleshooting steps.

 ### Job Status: FORGET_FAILED